jsa-research/limbus-buildgen/README.md

 <a name="build-download-dependencies-manually"></a>
 #### Download dependencies manually
-Duktape is used for Javascript execution.
-You can download the Duktape 1.4.0 release package from `http://duktape.org/` and extract it into `dependencies/duktape-1.4.0`.
+Duktape is the Javascript VM used.
+You can download the Duktape 1.5.1 release package from [https://github.com/svaarala/duktape/releases](https://github.com/svaarala/duktape/releases) and extract it into `dependencies/duktape-1.5.1`.

 <a name="development"></a>
 ## Development